dbulkow/labmap/README.md

 Configuration is stored in [Consul](http://consul.io) key/value storage, distributed across many of the lab infrastructure for redundancy and access.

-To deploy the labmap service listening on a non-default port number, specify _-port <port number>_ on the command line.
+To deploy the labmap service listening on a non-default port number, specify a port number on the command line.

 ~~~~
 Usage of ./labmap: